le-dat/beincom-social/README.md

 - Beincom

-  - Authentication: Implement a user authentication system with sign-up, login, and logout functionality.
-Only authenticated users should be able to view the post.
+  - Authentication: Sign-up, login, and logout functionality.
+Only authenticated users should be able to view posts.

-  - Commenting System: Add a commenting feature to the post details page.
-Authenticated users can be able to leave comments on a post.
-Display the list of comments for each post.
+  - Commenting System: Click comment.
+Only authenticated users can leave comments on a post.

-  - Search and Filter: Implement a search functionality on the home page to allow users to search for posts by title or content.
-Add a filter option to sort posts based on different criteria (e.g., date, number of comments).
+  - Search: Search for posts by title or content.
+  - Filter: Filter option to sort posts based on date or number of comments on the detail post (click comment button).

-  - Pagination: Implement pagination for the list of posts on the home page.
+  - Pagination: When the user scrolls down, fetch API to add posts to the store by page (Home page)

-  - Responsive Design: Ensure the application is responsive on both desktop and mobile devices.
+  - Responsive Design: Ensure the design is responsive for both desktop and mobile devices.

-  - Testing: Write unit tests for critical components or functions using Jest.
+  - Testing: Test functions using Jest.

 ## 🛠️ Tech Stack